Strategic Liquidity Provision in Uniswap v3: Abstract

 \section{Abstract}

-Uniswap is the largest decentralized exchange for digital currencies.
-The newest version, called Uniswap v3, allows liquidity providers to allocate liquidity to one or more closed intervals of the price of an asset, instead of over the total range of prices.
-While the price of the asset remains in that interval, the liquidity provider earns rewards proportionally to the amount of liquidity allocated.
-This induces the problem of {\em strategic liquidity provision}: smaller intervals result in higher concentration of liquidity and correspondingly larger rewards when the price remains in the interval, but with higher risk.
-We formalize this problem and study three classes of strategies for liquidity providers: uniform, proportional, and optimal (via a constrained optimization problem).
-We present experimental results based on the historical price data of Ethereum, which show that simple liquidity provision strategies can yield near-optimal utility and earn over 200x more than Uniswap v2 liquidity provision.
+Uniswap v3 is the largest decentralized exchange for digital currencies, and allows a liquidity provider (LP) to allocate liquidity to one or more closed intervals of the price of an asset.
+An LP earns fee rewards proportional to the amount of its liquidity allocation when prices move in this interval.
+This induces the problem of {\em strategic liquidity provision}: smaller intervals result in higher concentration of liquidity and correspondingly larger fees when the price remains in the interval, but with higher risk as prices may exit the interval leaving the LP with no fee rewards.
+Although reallocating liquidity to new intervals can mitigate this loss, it comes at a cost, as LPs must expend gas fees to do so.
+We formalize the {\em dynamic liquidity provision problem,} and focus on a general class of strategies for which we provide a neural network-based optimization framework for maximizing LP earnings.
+We model a single LP that faces an exogenous sequence of price changes that arise from arbitrage and non-arbitrage trades in the decentralized exchange.
+We present experimental results informed by historical price data that demonstrate large improvements in LP earnings over existing allocation strategy baselines.
+Moreover we provide insight into qualitative differences in optimal LP behavior in different economic environments.